artem-bayandin/blockchain-samples/raffle/README.md

 ## Description
 Kind of a Raffle lottery game.
 <br/>
-User 'buys' a ticket by depositing its ERC20 tokens to the game:
+User 'buys' a ticket and deposits ERC20 tokens to have a higher chance to win.
 - fee for participation might be applied;
 - chanceToWin = personalChanceToWin / sumOfUsersChances;
 - personalChanceToWin = ETH value, equivalent to the deposited amount of ERC20 tokens.